severinkaderli/scripts/README.md

 # scripts
-A collection of different scripts that I'm using for Windows and Unix bases systems.
+A collection of different scripts that I'm using for Windows and Unix based systems.